The Clean Energy Jobs Act

 A State-run capacity market would allow Illinois to also pursue innovative new approaches to energy, such as leveraging more energy storage, smart buildings, and renewable energy to meet our goals.

 Federal Overreach and State Sovereignty

-CEJA prevents a federal body from overriding our state’s clean energy priorities, and allows Illinois to build on the Future Energy Jobs Act with continued expansion of the state’s renewable industry,jobs, and economic benefits.
-We shouldn’t let the Trump administration dictate our clean energy future.
+CEJA prevents a federal body from overriding our state’s clean energy priorities and allows us to build on the Future Energy Jobs Act with continued expansion of the state’s renewable industry, jobs, and economic benefits.
+We shouldn’t let the Trump administration's legacy dictate our clean energy future.